 The chromosome number of all African violet species is N=15.
 A number of hybridization attempts have been made between many of the species (Arisumi, 1964; Clayberg, 1961).
 The results indicate that there are little if any genetic barriers between species, as most can be freely crossed with any other and produce fertile offspring.

-There are two plants which do not seem to cross freely with the others; subspecies nitidus and the species Streptocarpus shumensis.
+Two plants which do not seem to cross freely with the others are Streptocarpus nitidus and Streptocarpus shumensis.
 While these two plants are interfertile with each other, difficulty has been reported in obtaining hybrids between them and other species or subspecies.